janschupke/agents/WEBHOOK_SETUP.md

 5. **Test the webhook:**
    - Create a new user in Clerk
-   - Check your backend logs for webhook events
+   - Check your API logs for webhook events
    - Verify the user was created in your database with roles

 ### Option 3: Manual Testing (Without Webhooks)